-Retroactive proposals in ANY arena legislatively are highly, highly problematic and almost never allowed.
+Retroactive proposals in ANY legislative arena are highly, highly problematic and almost never allowed.
 Think about it – changing the law going backwards?
 Judging people and situations by standards that did not exist at the time the law was applied?

 We urge juvenile advocates to identify the reforms they want to make and change the laws PROSPECTIVELY, if they can.

 Crime victims in all 50 states and federally have statutory and constitutional rights which include being informed of and heard in all procedural matters pertaining to their cases.
 Advocates who claim to support the human rights of the guilty offenders, and who also seek to end JLWOP sentences, ought to recognize and support these victims’ rights.
 There are moral, legal, and strategic reasons why supporting victims’ rights is a good idea.
-And victims’ rights are not a zero sum game that detracts in any way from the rights of the accused.
+And victims’ rights are not a zero sum game that detract in any way from the rights of the accused.

 We have a right to legal finality in our cases.
 We have a right not to be tortured for the rest of our lives and our children’s lives by the regular trauma of the parole process if the offender will likely never meet the standards for release back into society.

-Have Some Offenders Demonstrated Through Their Actions That They are Too Dangerous To Walk Among Us?
+Have Some Offenders Demonstrated Through Their Actions That They are too Dangerous to Walk Among Us?

 Victims’ Families are Key Stakeholders in this Public Policy Discussion

 Many criminal justice reformers, including opponents of JLWOP, state publicly that they support Restorative Justice.
-RJ is a philosophy that approaches crminal justice as a community problem – one best solved with all the stakeholders at the table.
+RJ is a philosophy that approaches criminal justice as a community problem – one best solved with all the stakeholders at the table.
 Tribal cultures, for example, would address a crime by bringing together the offender, the victim, their families, community leaders, and anyone else affected by the crime.
-They would sit in circles and require the offender to take responsibility for his actions, and to make amends to the best of his abilities.
+They would sit in circles and require the offender to take responsibility for his actions, and to make amends to the best of his ability.

 We seek to protect the public from offenders like the ones who murdered our loved ones and to protect the rights of all crime victims.
 Natural life sentences have to be available for those rare cases of criminals who are too dangerous to be allowed to walk among us.